 Thanks to Jan Janssen (Max-Planck-Institut für Eisenforschung) for helping to make conda-forge packages available.

-If binaries are not available for your system or you wish maximum control over the installation process, you can download the source code for the KIM API and any desired PMs/MDs/SMs, compile, and install them.
+package, unpacking it, and following instructions to compile and install the code.
 This will require you to have the necessary compilers and build tools available on your system.
 Typically, this includes the GNU C, C++, and Fortran compilers (gcc

 , g++